sshanka2/nvidia-proj/README.md

-# Government Document Agent
+# Government Document Q&A

-Agentic RAG proof-of-concept for Indian government documents in Tamil and Hindi.
+RAG proof-of-concept for Indian government documents in Tamil and Hindi.

 The app ingests a PDF, chunks the extracted text, embeds it with NVIDIA NIM, stores the chunks in a local FAISS index, and answers questions using retrieved context.